Digital rupee: User-Level Programmability

 The digital rupee pilot project's programmable feature was expanded by the RBI on 30 August 2024, to include additional use cases in the areas of fuel, groceries, education, dining out, healthcare, and travel.

+This functionality ensures that funds are "purpose-bound."
+For example, government transfers for fertilizer subsidies can be programmed to be spendable only at registered fertilizer outlets, reducing subsidy leakage.

 Market acceptance

 User acceptance of Digital rupees has remained very low.
 As of late 2024, Digital Rupee usage was about 0.006% of all total banknotes in circulation - though pilots had been running for nearly two years.

 The wholesale segment has fared even worse, with its value dropping to just Rs 0.08 crore in March 2024, down from Rs 10 crore in March 2023.

 Reliance Retail in partnership with Innoviti Technologies, ICICI Bank and Kotak Mahindra Bank became the first big organised retail chain in the country to accept e₹-R. CCAvenue became the first payment gateway to process e₹-R for online retail transaction.
 A cooperation between Indraprastha Gas and IndusInd Bank was launched, with the aim of enabling the usage of digital rupee at specific gas stations within the National Capital Region (NCR) area.

 Using programmable digital rupees, IndusInd Bank completed transactions on 22 April 2024, to compensate farmers for carbon credits.
 Farmers are now able to trade their carbon credits for CBDCs, whereas previously they could only receive fiat money.
 Fifty farmers from Maharashtra took part in the initiative.

 The value of digital rupee increased from ₹100 crore in December 2023 to ₹323.5 crore as of 31 May 2024.
-400,000 businesses and 4.6 million customers were registered to use the digital rupee as of April 2024.
+As of March 2025, the pilot had expanded to 17 participating banks with over 60 lakh (6 million) users.
+The value of e-rupee in circulation grew to ₹1,016 crore (US$120 million) by March 2025.

-On August 29, 2024, HDFC Bank introduced user-level programmability on the digital rupee.
+On 29 August 2024, HDFC Bank introduced user-level programmability on the digital rupee.
 It is now supported by the HDFC Bank Digital Rupee Wallet, allowing users to guarantee that payments are paid for specified purpose.
 Individual users can optionally design other characteristics using this capability, such as the validity period or the geographic regions in which the digital rupee can be utilised.